Skip to content

 Asset Location is a retirement strategy that prioritizes investing in a combination of tax-free, tax-deferred, and taxable accounts to maximize after-tax returns.
 This mixture of accounts helps create a flexible income stream because each account has different tax treatments.
 So, while one account may have required minimum distributions that could increase your taxable income, another account may not – and finding this balance between tax efficiency is the core principle of asset location.

-You’ll be dependent on the income generated by your portfolio, so any strategy that minimizes taxes keeps more money in your pocket and allows you to leave more money invested.
+You’ll depend on the income generated by your portfolio, so any strategy that minimizes taxes keeps more money in your pocket and allows you to leave more money invested.
 Over a multi-decade retirement, this can make a big difference.
 And since income levels govern how much of social security benefits are taxable and whether a premium on Medicare Part B is due, it’s essential to keep your taxable income down as well.

 The Different Investment Accounts